Golf’s S’pore Ladies Masters returns in June, to include eight spots for local amateurs

 Sign up now: Get the biggest sports news in your inbox

-- Singapore Ladies Masters returns after a hiatus, sponsored by Kweichow, with a US$120,000 prize and CLPG Tour status.
+- The Singapore Ladies Masters returns after a hiatus, sponsored by Kweichow Moutai, with a US$120,000 prize and CLPG Tour status.

 - Laguna National hosts 108 players, including China's Shi Yuli and eight Singaporean amateurs, in a 54-hole competition.